-Radiotherapy is a treatment involving the use of ionizing radiation and is now one of the most important approaches to treating cancer.
+Radiotherapy, or radiation therapy, is a treatment involving the use of ionizing radiation and is now one of the most effective approaches to treating cancer.
 It is a non-invasive procedure, meaning it requires no anesthesia or medication and is typically performed in a short period of time.
-It is intended for patients unable to receive surgical treatment and those who cannot undergo chemotherapy.
 Radiotherapy can be introduced alone or in combination with other therapeutic techniques (surgery and/or chemotherapy), which may have curative or palliative intent.

-- OBI System (On-board imager system), consisting of an X-ray tube and an amorphous silicon detector included with the accelerator
+- OBI System (On-board imaging system), consisting of an X-ray tube and an amorphous silicon detector included with the accelerator;

-- Virtual simulation, compromised of TAC and a dedicated system of three mobile lasers;
+- Virtual simulation, comprised of TAC and a dedicated system of three mobile lasers;

-The use of such technologies enables high therapeutic efficacy to be obtained while minimizing side effects, due to more precise localization and selection of the areas to be treated.
+The use of such technologies ensures high therapeutic effectiveness, while minimizing side effects, due to more precise localization and selection of the areas to be treated.